keyboardio/Kaleidoscope/docs/codebase/code-style.md

 The `struct` and `class` keywords behave almost identically in C++.
 We add our own semantic meanings to each keyword, so you should use the appropriate keyword for the data-type you're defining.

-`structs` should be used for passive objects that carry data, and may have associated constants, but lack any functionality other than access/setting the data members.
+`struct`s should be used for passive objects that carry data, and may have associated constants, but lack any functionality other than access/setting the data members.
 The accessing/setting of fields is done by directly accessing the fields rather than through method invocations.
 Methods should not provide behavior but should only be used to set up the data members, e.g., constructor, destructor, `Initialize()`, `Reset()`, `Validate()`.

 If more functionality is required, a `class` is more appropriate.
 If in doubt, make it a `class`.